kurttheviking/simple-hipchat-py/README.rst

 **v0.1.x**

 - Added shortcut method for messaging a room
-- Added shortcut method for listing rooms (requires admin token)
+- Added shortcut method for listing rooms